pkowalchuk/FALL2018TIDYVERSE/RElizesBoxPlot/RElizes_Tidyverse_College.md

 Certainly there could be room for improvement.

 -   Is it possible to create a function that uses the same runif function and be able to calculate the mean and standard deviation of the resulting data set?
-The mean and standard deviation would be more aligned.
+The mean and standard deviation would be more aligned. **Function calculate\_runif added.
+This function returns a unif distribution.
+It checks the input parameters, if these are different from the most resent unif generated it returns a new unif, if they are the same it return the same unif.
+This way if mean and sd are called in sequence with the same parameters, they will both use the same unif distribution.
+This satisfies the improvement requested.**

 -   I was hoping to create a dual axis bar and line chart to show salaries on the first Y axis and unemployment on the second Y axis.